 The idea of this gathering is to be fancy and over the top elegant, think avant-garde!
 It’s time to break out that China you barely use.
 Refresh your memory of a proper table setting.
 You don’t have to be super creative, but you do need to pamper yourself and your guest.
 You deserve crisp white napkins, fresh flowers and to hear the clink of proper glassware during your toast under the stars.

-If you’re creative, you need to show the hell off!
-You need to enter the table contest and roll your eyes at the competition!
-There were some AMAZING tables out there, and if you’re a decor expert this is your time!
+If you’re creative, you should show the hell off by entering the table contest and rolling your eyes at the competition!
+There were some AMAZING tables out there, and if you’re a decor expert this is your time to shine!

 I borrowed folding chairs from my place of employment and purchased covers and white flowers for decor at Golden State Wholesale Silk Flowers on South Blvd in Charlotte.